discord-jda/JDA/README.md

 [![maven-central][]](https://mvnrepository.com/artifact/net.dv8tion/JDA/latest)
 [![jitpack][]](https://jitpack.io/#discord-jda/JDA)

 This library is available on maven central.
-The current latest version is always shown in the [GitHub Release](https://github.com/discord-jda/JDA/releases/latest).
+The latest version is always shown in the [GitHub Release](https://github.com/discord-jda/JDA/releases/latest).

 The minimum java version supported by JDA is **Java SE 8**.
 JDA also uses JSR 305 to support solid interoperability with Kotlin out of the box.